emoose/OculusHydraTuscany/README.md

 - put the hydra base directly in front center of you
 - attach left stick to head somehow
 - once in demo set eyeposition to your height in meters using - and = keys
-- stand up and press start button on left stick
+- stand up and press start button on right controller

+Controls:
+Left Controller - Headtracking

+Right Controller:
+  Bumper - Sprint
+  Joystick - Move
+  Joystick Pressed - Rotate camera
+  Button 1 - Enable/disable headtracking
+  START - Reset standing height